Exotic quantum statistics of composite particles and frustrated quasiparticles: The quantum statistics of composite double-spin operators in a triangular star model

-This concurrence operator is happened to be a conserved quantum operator of this triangular star model.
+This concurrence has a physical interpretation in this quantum model since none of the eignestates here includes complex numbers.
+The concurrence operator corresponds to conserved plaquette operator in this triangular star model.
 The product of any two plaquette operators is a string of four identical spin operators,

 The plaquette operators keep an arbitrary ground state vector within ground state.
 For example, the operation of plaquette operator $\hat{S}_{\textbf{1}}$ on the vector ground state, $\Psi_{[g_{1234}]}=[\;|g\rangle_{1},\;|g\rangle_{2}\;,|g\rangle_{3}\;,|g\rangle_{4}\;]^{T},$ gives a matrix,